Wiser Air Thermostat Review: The Best Is Yet To Come

 The schedule learning feature of EcoIQ is what I would call smart, but it’s not very useful if you have an erratic schedule like I do.
 I don’t care how many math geeks they herd into a room, Schneider Electric will never be able to create an algorithm that figures out my schedule.

 There are two options that other smart thermostats use to deal with schedules like mine.
-One is motion sensors (Ecobee3 uses this) in the home.
+One is motion sensors in the home.
 The other is using smartphone GPS to determine if you’re home or not (this is known as geofencing).
 The Wiser Air doesn’t have either of these capabilities (yet).

 Limited Third Party Support